Skip to content

 Information about school attendance review boards (SARBs) that are composed of school and community members who meet regularly to diagnose and resolve persistent student attendance or behavior problems.

-California compulsory education law requires everyone between the ages of 6 and 18 years of age to attend school, except 16 and 17 year-olds who have graduated from high school or passed the California High School Proficiency Exam (CHSPE) and obtained parental permission to leave.
+California compulsory education law requires everyone between the ages of six and eighteen years of age to attend school, except students who have graduated from high school or passed the California High School Proficiency Exam and obtained parental permission.
 Some students, however, violate compulsory education laws and have a pattern of unexcused absences.
 Although truancy and excessive absenteeism are not new problems, they cause costly, long-term problems for the students, school, and the community.

 County or Local SARBs